Erna Meyer: Germany

 Meyer co-designed this 1927 kitchen with a focus on efficiency and rational use of space.

 Erna Meyer gained wide recognition with the 1926 publication of The New Household (Der neue Haushalt), where she advocated for the rationalization of domestic labor and urged cooperation between architects and housewives to create more efficient household designs.
 She presents the rationalizing of housework as transformative for all aspects of a woman's life and for society as a whole.
 While she personally pursues different priorities within her own marriage, she does not challenge the broader social division of labor between the sexes.
 The book went on to see over 40 editions and became one of the most widely read household manuals of the interwar years, with an impact that extended well beyond the Weimar Republic.

-Meyer was paticularly interested in the rationalization of housework.
+Meyer was particularly interested in the rationalization of housework.
 Her advice was sought by furniture manufacturers and modernist architects such as Ludwig Mies van der Rohe and J. J. P. Oud.
 She took part in the Reich Research Society for Economic Efficiency in Building and Housing and was involved in exhibitions promoting new models of domestic life—including "The Dwelling" (Die Wohnung), shown in 1927 at the Deutscher Werkbund exhibition at the Weissenhof Estate.
 As an authority on practical household matters, Meyer set standards for kitchens and furnishings and oversaw the kitchen section of the indoor exhibition.
 The exhibit featured four Stuttgart kitchens illustrating the principles of "rational housekeeping", three of which Meyer designed with Hilde Zimmermann.
 In 1928, with the architects Hanna Löw and Walther Schmidt, Meyer designed the Munich kitchen, which allowed for children to be minded while cooking.

 Meyer designed the "Memory Aid for the Housewife", a household card file, in 1930.

 In 1929, Erna and Arnold Meyer founded the monthly magazine Neue Hauswirtschaft ("New Home Economics"), which brought together contributions from political scientists, psychologists, economists, and social workers.
 Between 1929 and 1933, Meyer wrote regularly for both architectural periodicals and women's magazines and served as editor of Neue Hauswirtschaft.